Weekly Insect Sampling Report: July 31, 2015

 Wheat Armyworm Complex: The wheat armyworm complex consists of two species: the true WHA, Dargida diffusa; and the false WHA, Dargida terrapictalis.
 There were no WHA found at our sampling locations this week.
 These species are collected by pheromone lures in bucket traps (for a total of 2 traps per site).

-Wheat Midge.
-Wheat Midge (WM) was not found at any locations.
+Wheat Midge: Wheat Midge (WM) was not found at any of the locations.